burger

 This guide explains how to add or modify an MX record in the DNS zone (of a domain name) managed on the Manager Infomaniak.

-• The "MX" record type allows you to specify which provider should handle the email (= the target).
+• The “MX” record type allows you to specify which provider should manage the email (= the target).

-• You should only modify this type of record if you have a specific configuration to implement (e.g., domain name at Infomaniak and email service with an external provider).
+• You should only modify this type of record if you have a specific configuration to implement (e.g., domain name with Infomaniak and email service with an external provider).

-• There can be several MX records (so that a second email service takes over in case of failure of the first) and in this case a number designates the priority of each of them (the smaller the number, the higher the priority).
+• There can be multiple MX records (so that a second email service can take over in case the first one fails) and in this case a number designates the priority of each of them (the smaller the number, the higher the priority).

-Infomaniak automatically provides the MX record needed to link your domain name and your email, if both are managed within the same organization at the Manager level.
+Infomaniak automatically provides the MX record needed to link your domain name and your email, if they are managed within the same organization at the Manager level.

-If your configuration requires you to add an MX record yourself to direct mail traffic to Infomaniak, then specify the following MX:
+If your configuration requires you to add an MX record yourself to direct mail traffic to Infomaniak, then specify the following MX record:

 mta-gw.infomaniak.ch